jardindunoix/apply_digital_rodrigo_javier_garrido_dagle/README.md

     - The Swipe-to-Delete funcionality is depreated in some parts, so a had to ivestigate how to solve it.
-    - Also I had some issues with the unit test: solved it in the directories structure

 * I hope to demonstrate enough.